watson-developer-cloud/discovery-nodejs-static/README.md

 1. Point your browser to [http://localhost:3000](http://localhost:3000).

-1. **Optional:** Push the application to Bluemix:
+1. When you're ready, push the application to Bluemix with this command:

   ```none
   cf push
   ```

-After completing the steps above, you are ready to test your application.
+After completing these steps, you are ready to test your application.
 Start a browser and enter the URL of your application.

             <your application name>.mybluemix.net